aaltokarkki/spotify-data-parser/README.md

 The code has virtually no error handling but it should work if you input paths properly.

-Packages required: orjson, openpyxl, datetime and matplotlib.
+Packages required: openpyxl, datetime and matplotlib.